 Do I need to apply for a visa or an eTA?

 Are you travelling to Canada?
 Then you need to apply for a visa or an eTA.
 Which document you need to apply for, the eTA or a Canadian visa, depends on a number of things.
-In this article you can read which travel permit you need to apply for to be allowed to enter Canada with your stated travel purpose.
+In this article you can read which travel authorisation you need to apply for to be allowed to enter Canada with your stated travel purpose.

-To decide whether you need to apply for an eTA Canada or a visa, we first check whether you even need to apply for a travel permit to go to Canada to begin with.
+To decide whether you need to apply for an eTA Canada or a visa, we first check whether you even need to apply for a travel authorisation to go to Canada to begin with.
 There are a few exceptions to the visa and eTA requirement for Canada.

 Canadian passport, American passport, or diplomatic passport

 Do you possess a Canadian passport or a diplomatic passport?
 Then you do not need to apply for anything and you are free to travel to Canada as is.
 Do you possess an American passport?
 Then you can also travel to Canada, but the same rules apply to you as they do for travellers with an eTA, such as the maximum length of stay in Canada of 6 months.

 Have you ever lived in Canada and never officially renounced your status as citizen, permanent resident or landed immigrant?
 Then other rules might apply in your case, read more about this on the page with the requirements of the eTA.